BinduMadhaviJarugula/ExoPlayer/README.md

 Firstly to access this in our application we have to add dependencies in our application for supporting ExoPlayer.
 It helps for smooth running of the video :raised_hands:.
 And this is the basic application for implementing the video in our application :thumbsup:.
+It is very easy to understand and to implement.